 Credit Interchange Division (CID)

 The Credit Interchange Division (CID), operating as a cooperative venture among PESA member companies since 1955, facilitates the confidential exchange of up-to-date ledger experience among its member companies and divisions.
-CID currently maintains a database of over 50,000 ledger entries on nearly 10,000 existing and potential customers.
+CID currently maintains a database of more than 300,000 ledger entries on nearly 50,000 existing and potential customers.

-CID’s Annual Meeting provides an excellent opportunity for credit personnel to meet with peers from participating member companies and discuss issues that affect their day-to-day operations.
+CID’s Annual Seminar provides an excellent opportunity for credit personnel to meet with peers from participating member companies and discuss issues that affect their day-to-day operations.

 CID’s Quarterly International DSO Survey provides a means whereby CID member companies can anonymously share comparative DSO (days sales outstanding) information by country.

-The current survey covers the period from September to December 2016.
+The current survey covers the period from July to September 2018.
 If you would like to participate in the current survey, please download the following files and follow the instructions for completing and submitting your information.

 Please save the spreadsheet template first and then open it.
 Do not open it directly from the link below or it may not function properly due to security restrictions.